Ambro17/slackify/README.md

 @slackify.command
 def hello():
-    return reply_text('Hello from Slack')

-# Change the slash command name to /say_bye instead of the default function name
-@slackify.command(name='say_bye')
-def bye():
     my_background_job()
-    return reply_text('Bye')
+    return reply_text('Hello from Slack!')

 @async_task
 def my_background_job():
-    """Non blocking long task"""
-    sleep(15)
+    """A long task that runs on background so the server replies quickly""" sleep(15)
     return

+if __name__ == '__main__':
+    app.run(host='0.0.0.0', port=5000)
 ```

-To connect it to slack you need to meet this preconditions:
+Now the server is already running, but we need to make it reachable by slack.
+To do so follow these steps:

 0. [Create a slack app](https://api.slack.com/apps?new_app=1)
 1. Download [ngrok*](https://ngrok.com/download) and run `ngrok http 5000` to create a https proxy to localhost
-2. [Create a slash command](https://api.slack.com/apps) and set the url to ngrok's https url of step #1
+2. [Create a slash command](https://api.slack.com/apps) and set the url to ngrok's https url of step `#1`
-3. On your terminal export flask app variable `export FLASK_APP='quickstart:app'`
-4. Run your app with `flask run --port=5000` (The port should match the one on step #1)
-5. Write `/hello` to your new slack bot and let the magic begin
+3. Write `/hello` to your new slack bot and let the magic begin ✨

 >*This is a development setup so you can quickly see your code changes in slack without the need to redeploy your whole site.
 > Once your bot is ready for production you should update your commands url to a permanent one.